SumoLogic/sumologic-documentation/docs/integrations/saas-cloud/slack.md

 The **Slack - Overview** dashboard provides an at-a-glance view of the number of workspaces, members, bots, admins, public channels, and public messages.
 Panels also show geographic access locations, and key statistics around public messages  and files.

 Use this dashboard to:
-* Monitor the admins, bots, and members across workspaces.
+* Monitor the admins, bots, and members across workspaces
 * Identify the trends around public messages and files shared
 * Monitor locations from which workspaces are being accessed

 <img src={useBaseUrl('img/integrations/saas-cloud/Slack_Overview.png')} alt="Slack dashboards" />

 ### Members